yan9900/ma_quadruped_lab/README.md

 This repository provides a direct workflow for training a legged robot using IsaacLab.
 It provides high transparency and low refactoring difficulty of the direct environment, and uses isaaclab components to simplify the workflow.

-It has all the necessary conditions for sim-to-real and has been tested on real unitree h1 robots.
+It has all the necessary conditions for sim-to-real and has been tested on real unitree g1 and h1 robots, [video available](https://www.bilibili.com/video/BV1tNRgYQEnr/).

 **Maintainer**: Wandong Sun
 **Contact**: 24b908020@stu.hit.edu.cn

 **Key Features:**